 Eligibility and Requirements

-Each year an individual from the fire and emergency services community can be nominated to receive the Mason Lankford Fire Service Leadership Award.
-Candidates must have made an exemplary impact at the national level through one of the following goals:
+Each year, individuals from the fire and emergency services community can be nominated for the CFSI/Motorola Solutions Mason Lankford Fire Service Leadership Award.
+Candidates must have made an exemplary impact at the national level through one of the following:

-•Candidate can be employed by a government agency, private organization, be self-employed, or serve in a voluntary capacity
+- A candidate can be employed by a state or local government agency, private organization, be self-employed, or serve in a voluntary capacity.

-•The actions or achievements for which the candidate is being considered must have a positive, significant impact at the national level in advancing the readiness of the fire and EMS services at any level of government (local, county, state, or federal).
+- The actions or achievements for which the candidate is being considered must have a positive, significant impact at the national level in advancing the readiness of the fire and EMS services at any level of government (local, county, state, or federal).
 Candidates who have made an impact at the local and/or state level will only be considered as to the extent that their effort has impacted the fire service at a national level (for example: research and/or programs at the local/state level that have been widely accepted and adopted as "best practice" across the nation).

-•Candidate must have a fire service or EMS background or have served a significant role in the fire and life safety community
+- A candidate must have a fire service or EMS background or have served a significant role in the fire and life safety community.

-The Selection Committee is comprised of the CFSI Board of Directors and Chairman of the CFSI National Advisory Committee.
-The award recipient will be the sole decision of the CFSI Board of Directors.
+The Selection Committee is composed of the CFSI Board of Directors and the Chairman of the CFSI National Advisory Committee.
+The award selection will be the sole decision of the committee.

-•The recipient of the Mason Lankford Fire Service Leadership Award will be honored at the annual National Fire and Emergency Services Dinner held each spring in Washington, D.C.
+The recipient of the CFSI/Motorola Solutions Mason Lankford Fire Service Leadership Award will be honored at the 29th Annual National Fire and Emergency Services Dinner held on April 6, 2017 in Washington, D.C.

 The winner will receive a trip to Washington, D.C. to attend the dinner.
 This includes airfare and hotel accommodations.